Unleash/unleash/docs/deploy/migration-guide.md

 Only relevant if you use the `enableLegacyRoutes` option.

-Im v2 you could query feature toggles on `/api/features`.
+In v2 you could query feature toggles on `/api/features`.
 This was deprecated in v4 and we introduced two different endpoints (`/api/admin/features` and `/api/client/features`) to be able to optimize performance and security.
 In v3 you could still enable the legacy routes via the `enableLegacyRoutes` option.
 This was removed in v4.

 ## Upgrading from v2.x to v3.x